Chris2018998/beecp/README.md

 *  Support local transaction and distributed transaction
 *  Developed by JUC technology, with highlights such as single point cache, semaphore control, queue multiplexing, non move waiting, spin control, transfer connection and exception , asynchronous add , and safe close
 *  Provide log output and monitoring tools
-*  Good robustness and quick response to unexpected situations (such as network disconnection and database service crash)
+*  Good stability and quick response to unexpected situations (such as network disconnection and database service crash)
 *  Good interface extensibility

 ## :arrow_down: Download